Franklinezavai/pythonproject/flaskproject/README.md

 # FLASK INTRODUCTION
 - flask is a light weight framework that supports building of web applications.It uses python.

-- - The following are requrements to before you start
+- - The following are requrements before you start

 ### Python
  - ensure you have python